knives-knife/CS4390_SmartHomeProject/README.md

+# CS4390_SmartHomeProject

-# CS4390_SmartHomeProjectThe topic for the project this semester is to design and implement a network protocol for remote smart-home management.
+The topic for the project this semester is to design and implement a network protocol for remote smart-home management.
+Here is my (overengineered) solution.

 ## Requirements: